Target to close 9 stores including 3 in San Francisco, citing theft that threatens workers, shoppers – KION546

 AP Retail Writer

-NEW YORK (AP) — Target will close nine stores in four states, including one in East Harlem, New York and three in San Francisco, saying that theft and organized retail crime have threatened the safety of its workers and customers.
+NEW YORK (AP) — Target said Tuesday that it will close nine stores in four states, including one in New York City’s East Harlem neighborhood, and three in San Francisco, saying that theft and organized retail crime have threatened the safety of its workers and customers.

 The closings, which will be effective Oct.
 21, also include three stores in Portland, Oregon, and two in Seattle.
 Target said that it still will have a combined 150 stores open in the markets where the closures are taking place.
-Target will offer affected workers the opportunity to transfer to other stores.
+It said it will offer affected workers the opportunity to transfer to other stores.

+The Minneapolis retailer said the decision to close the stores was difficult.

-“We know that our stores serve an important role in their communities, but we can only be successful if the working and shopping environment is safe for all,” Target said in a statement on Tuesday.
+“We know that our stores serve an important role in their communities, but we can only be successful if the working and shopping environment is safe for all,” Target said in a statement.

+But it noted that it still faced “fundamental challenges” to operate the stores safely — and the business performance at the locations slated for closure was unsustainable.

-While the store closings account for just a fraction of the 1,900 stores Target operates nationwide, the move is significant.
-It underscores the big challenges that retailers like Target face in reducing theft in stores as they wrestle with protecting their workers and customers while trying to serve the community, particularly low-income and minority groups who rely on the local stores for necessities.
+While the store closings account for just a fraction of the 1,900 stores Target operates nationwide, the move underscores the challenges retailers face in reducing theft in stores, protecting their workers and customers, and maintaining locations in areas that might have few shopping alternatives.

-For example, the Target store in East Harlem is located in a heavily Hispanic area, and residents have few choices to buy good quality healthy foods.
+For example, the Target store in East Harlem is one of the few choices residents have nearby to buy good quality healthy foods.
 In San Francisco, one of the stores slated to close is located at 13th Street and Folsom under a busy overpass with homeless tents in a largely commercial neighborhood with auto shops.
 In Seattle, one of the stores is located on a busy avenue near the University of Washington.

 Moreover, Cornell told analysts in August that violent incidents against workers at Target stores increased 120% for the first five months of the year compared with the same period a year ago.